ponchofiesta/check_logmultiline/README.md

 ### Linux

 The provides executable for Linux is a static build and has no dependencies.
-THus it should run on all Linux versions.
+Thus it should run on all Linux versions.

 ### Windows and macOS